AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 The entrance display is day-parted, and will just change the first image from morning to afternoon.
 On each pass of the sequence it will also advertise a different special coffee preparation, using a metered embedded sequence to play a different item each time.

-The last image on the entrance channels is also targeted (i.e. dynamically changed) based on outside temperature, which can be simulated as described in the [Configure Demo Content](#configure-content) section.
+The last image on the entrance channels is also targeted (i.e. dynamically changed) based on outside temperature, which can be simulated as described in the [Create Simulated Data Source](#data-source) section.

 ## Deploy a Demo Screens Project {#deploy-project}

-Just as with the Sites demo data, the Screens demo data is deployed to your sandbox environment when you run the pipeline as described in the [Configure Demo Content](#configure-content) section.

-In order to use the demo content it must be deployed.
-For sites, you created a site from a template.
-For Screens, you will need to create a Screens project from a template.
+In order to use the demo content in the sandbox you created in the [Create Program](create-program.md) step, a site must be created based on a template.

-Simply follow the same steps as in the [Create Demo Site](create-site.md) section.
+If you have not already created a We.Cafe demo site, simply follow the same steps as in the [Create Demo Site](create-site.md) section.
 When selecting the template, simply choose the **We.Cafe Website Template**.

 ![We.Cafe template](assets/wecafe-template.png)